caveofjulian/CaveOfJulian.Corona/README.md

 ## Possible Improvements
 I'm very aware that the data repository returns IQueryable which makes the rest of the project tightly coupled to Entity Framework.
-I decided to keep it like this as it's not an issue at all currently.
+I decided to keep it like this as it's not an issue at all currently (we're talking about a relatively small and hopefully temporary project).
 Feel free to fix this in a pull request.

 ## Installation